AwalaApp/network-website/couriers.md

 Your job is to _relay_ data between Relaynet users' devices and the Internet during an Internet blackout.
 You'd have a route, and at each stop you'd deliver and collect data.
 When you stop at a location with no access to the Internet, you'd be able to exchange data with people around you by having them connect to your device.
 When you stop at a location with access to the Internet, you'd send all the data you collected and you'd then collect new data that should be delivered to people on your route.

-This video is a good introduction to the job of a courier and it includes a demo of the Android app that couriers will use:
+This video is a good introduction to the job of a courier and it ends with a demo of [the Android app that couriers will use](https://play.google.com/store/apps/details?id=tech.relaycorp.courier):

 <div class="embedded_video">
     <iframe